Standard Telescope Time Application

 How To Propose: Optical/IR Telescopes

-To apply for observing time on Arizona's optical/IR telescopes for the period of Jan through July 2017 (mid-January for some telescopes) submit proposals (electronically only) by noon on October 3, 2016.
+To apply for observing time on Arizona's optical/IR telescopes for the period of July 2017 through Jan 2018 (some variations among telescopes) submit proposals (electronically only) by noon on April 3, 2017.
 Electronic submission is required and involves uploading your filled in (tex) version of the proposal form as well as the processed pdf to this web page (the password is available in the email proposal announcement or from the TAC chair).

 The available telescopes include LBT, Magellan I and II, MMT, UKIRT, 90", VATT, 61", 60", and Minnesota 60"